rehartmann/nimternalsql/README.md

 ## Persistence

-Persistence is supported through snapshots.
+Persistence is supported through snapshots or (optionally) a transaction log.

-Support for restoring a database from a transaction log is intended for the near future.

 ## Transactions